Section Navigation

 KS3 and KS4 Support, The Den and The Centre

-KS3 and KS4 Support are two separate specialist centres designed for pupils requiring additional support with their learning.
+KS3 and KS4 Support are two separate specialist centres designed for pupils who have SEMH and/or behaviour challenges.
 These needs vary depending on the pupil.
-Supporting pupils with their emotion, social and behavioural challenges is essential in reintegrating pupils and being able to manage in mainstream school.

-KS3 Support is run by Steph Wright and Cheryal Young with oversight by the SENCo and Mr Sycamore (Assistant Principal).
-It is based in a building next to the main school site and its facilities include: separate work areas; a kitchen allowing pupils to have cooking lessons as well as preparing meals in the day; a utility area with a washing machine and tumble dryer and an outdoor area with a basketball hoop, bench, gym equipment, a goal and a climbing wall.
-Pupils in KS3 support are able to express and be themselves, whilst building strong rapports with peers and staff working there.
+KS3 Support is run by Steph Wright and Cheryal Young with oversight by the SENCo and Sean Sycamore (Deputy Principal).
+It is based in a building next to the main school site and its facilities include: separate work areas; a kitchen allowing pupils to have cooking lessons; a utility area with a washing machine and tumble dryer and an outdoor area with a basketball hoop, bench, gym equipment, a goal and a climbing wall.
+Pupils in KS3 support can express and be themselves, whilst building strong rapports with peers and staff working there.
 KS3 Support have Teaching Assistants who support pupils during their lessons if they have an EHCP.
-Students within KS3 Support access interventions and enrichment, such as Forest School and Social Circuits, alongside pupils within the Centre.
+Students within KS3 Support access interventions and enrichment, alongside pupils within the Centre.
+Students graduate in Year 9 from KS3 to KS4 Support.

 Working with outside Agencies